Italy Real Estate Guide Italy

 Owning

-A similar property tax applies on real estate held abroad by individuals resident in Italy (IVIE).
-The rate is 0.76% (0.40% for owner-occupied dwellings) of the purchase price or, if unavailable, the market value.
+A similar property tax applies to real estate held abroad by individual’s resident in Italy (IVIE).
+The rate is 1.06% (0.40% for owner-occupied dwellings) of the purchase price or, if unavailable, the market value.
+For real estate held in a UE or EEA the rate is applied to the cadastral value (usually significantly lower than purchase price).
 Any comparable tax levied by the country in which the real estate is located may be credited against IVIE.
 IVIE does not apply on foreign assets of qualifying resident individuals opting for a favourable tax regime.

 Tax Breaks